Performance Breakdown

 - Pet litter: 99.8%

-Sand on hard floor
+Sand on Hard Floor

-It’s still a decent score, and I like the brush has a seal behind the roller, so debris is funneled towards the suction chamber.
+It’s still a decent score, and I like that the brush has a seal behind the roller, so debris is funneled towards the suction chamber.

-Edge cleaning
+Edge Cleaning

 The H7 also did well in the edge cleaning, picking up most of the coffee grounds in a few passes.
 This is another proof of the H7 suction increase.